dsekercioglu/Inferno/README.md

 A 1v1 specialist for robocode with a rather different design

+For a more advanced robocode robot, look at [Raven](https://github.com/dsekercioglu/Raven).

 <pre>
 Licenced under the  Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License